 Because GHEX boreholes can intersect the groundwater aquifers used for drinking water supplies, all GHEX boreholes should include features such as full depth grouting and detailed records of anomalies that may compromise the boreholes into the future.
 Using care during the construction of GHEX boreholes will help ensure that the groundwater remains protected and help reduce the need for additional rules and/or policies that place additional restrictions on the industry.
 Please contact our offices for additional information on GHEX drilling in Iowa.

-Performing basic geotechnical drilling in Iowa not require an Iowa DNR Certified Well Driller on-site during operations.
-These operations include the general examination of the subsurface to study and report the principles of soil and rock mechanics and investigate existing subsurface conditions and materials.
+Performing basic geotechnical drilling in Iowa not require an Iowa DNR Certified Well Driller on-site during operations as long as you are not installing temporary or permanent monitoring wells or piezometers.
+Non-certified contractors can perform geotechnical services that include the general examination of the subsurface to study and report the principles of soil and rock mechanics and investigate existing subsurface conditions and materials.
 In general, these types of studies would look at risks posed by site conditions when designing structure foundations and earthworks or to explore for minerals in the shallow subsurface.

 Geotechnical borings can encounter the same groundwater sources that our citizens use for their drinking water supplies.
-Leaving this type of boring unplugged can lead to contamination of the groundwater sources.
+Leaving this type of boring unplugged can lead to contamination of the groundwater sources which will result in an increase in the minimum requirements for this type of work.
 For this reason we urge you to plug the borings when you have completed the boring project.

 In general, direct push operations do not require the services of an Iowa DNR Well Contractor Certification unless the project requires the installation of temporary or permanent monitoring or piezometer wells.
 Well Contractor Certification is not required for operations that allow the collection of groundwater through the probe tip.
 But if your direct push project calls for obtaining water samples through the use of well casings and/or screens placed into the borehole, an Iowa DNR Certified Well Driller must be on-site at all times the wells are being installed, bailed/purged/sampled, the casing extracted and the borehole plugged.